Both Barrels July 2021

 The mallard, grey, NZ shoveler duck, pukeko and swan seasons all close on the last Sunday in July.

-Be sure to check out all the season dates first hand in this 2020 Game Bird Hunting Guide, including those for our 2021 summer season.
+Be sure to check out all the season dates first-hand in this 2021 Game Bird Hunting Guide, including those for our 2022 summer season.

-Right: A late-season mixed bag hunt for Rhys Adams’- credit R De Lange
+Above Right: A late-season shoveler double for Rhys Adams - credit R De Lange